 - Visits to universities to experience campus life and various STEM activities.

-Assessment is an important component to ensure that our teaching in science remains relevant and is resulting in progress for all our children.
+Assessments are an important component to ensure that our teaching in science remains relevant and is resulting in progress for all our children.
 During term 1 all students from years 3 to 6 conducted a standardised scientific investigation on the rate of reaction of a fizzy tablet in different temperatures of water.
 During the week participating students were withdrawn from class for short verbal interviews to assess their knowledge and engagement in the investigation.
 We hope that this process will lead to better outcomes in science for all students over time.

 Balga Primary School has a rich music program that includes a school choir and an instrumental music program.
 Music has the capacity to engage, entertain, challenge, inspire and empower students.
 Studying music stimulates imaginative and innovative responses, critical thinking and aesthetic understanding, and encourages students to reach their creative and expressive potential.